koushik514/mobiquity/README.md

 Additional details.
 APIException is thrown, in case if file has invalid values.

+Solution Details :
+To achieve this solution, I implemented "Strategy" Design pattern through the use of 'Comparator'.
+Using Comparator, I was able to sort the data set using custom comparision operations.

 Testing

 Note: the files used for testing are added under src/test/resources folder.
 While testing the absolute path of these files is to be given in respective testcases.